ega-forever/blockchain-showcase/README.md

 1) get repo

-2)under source dir run 'npm install'
+2) under source dir run 'npm install'

 3) create .env file in source dir.Their you can specify your mongo url (SERVER_API_MONGO_URL),